-The hori hori, also known as the Japanese digging knife, is an old tool that’s getting a lot of new attention.
-While most Western gardeners may not have heard of it, it seems that everyone who does falls in love.
+The hori hori, also known as the Japanese digging knife, is an old gardening tool that’s getting a lot of new attention.
+While most western gardeners may not have heard of it, it seems that everyone who does, falls in love.
 Keep reading to learn more about using a hori hori knife for gardening and other hori hori knife uses.

 What is a Japanese Digging Knife?

-“Hori” is the Japanese word for “dig” and, cooly enough, “hori hori” is the Japanese onomatopoeia for the sound that digging makes.
-But while it’s often used for digging, this Japanese gardener’s knife has so many other uses that it’s best to think of it as a multi-purpose tool.
+“Hori” is the Japanese word for “dig” and, coolly enough, “hori hori” is the Japanese onomatopoeia for the sound that digging makes.
+While it’s often used for digging, this Japanese gardener’s knife has so many other uses that it’s best to think of it as a multi-purpose tool.

 There are a few different styles of hori hori available commercially, though the difference tends to be in the handle.
-The more traditional styles have bamboo or wooden handles, but it’s easy to find rubber and plastic handles, too.
-The basic shape of the blade itself is pretty much always the same – a length of metal that tapers to a point, with one sharp side and one serrated side.
-The hori hori is relatively short, usually about a foot from end to end, and meant to be wielded one-handed.
+The more traditional styles have bamboo or wooden handles, but it’s easy to find rubber and plastic handles too.
+The basic shape of the blade itself is pretty much always the same– a length of metal that tapers to a point, with one sharp side and one serrated side.
+The hori hori is relatively short, usually about a foot (31 cm.) from end to end and meant to be wielded one-handed.

 Hori Hori Knife Uses

-Because of their size and shape, hori hori knives are very versatile.
-When using a hori hori knife, it’s best to hold it in one hand and treat it as something like a cross between a trowel and a saw and a knife.
+It is because of their size and shape, hori hori knives are very versatile.
+When using a hori hori knife, it’s best to hold it in one hand and treat it as something like a cross between a trowel, a saw, and a knife.

 - Its long and narrow shape makes it perfect both for loosening soil for transplants and for dislodging soil from root crops when they’re ready for harvest.